garmin/pyrex/README.md

 1. Set `${run:enable}` to `0` in `pyrex.ini` which will disable using the
    container engine for all commands
-2. Set the environment variable `PYREX_DOCKER` to `0`.
+2. Set the environment variable `PYREX_USE_CONTAINER` to `0`.
 Any Pyrex commands run with this variable will not be run in the container.

 ## What doesn't work?
 The following items are either known to not work, or haven't been fully tested: